10 Best Places to Live in California

 Fun fact: the city is often referred to as the “American Riviera” because its climate feels Mediterranean.

 9. San Mateo County, CA (includes San Mateo, Palo Alto, Redwood City, and Half Moon Bay…just to name a few).

 Flowers and shoreline in San Mateo County, CA

-What it’s known for: Close proximity to San Francisco and San Jose, friendly people, Coyote Point Park, Pillar Point Harbor, low unemployment rate, technology, slower pace, Stanford University, healthiness, cool weather, and the Filoli Gardens.
+What it’s known for: close proximity to San Francisco and San Jose, friendly people, Coyote Point Park, Pillar Point Harbor, low unemployment rate, technology, Stanford University and the Filoli Gardens.

-You’ll find locals on the golf course.
+You’ll find locals: on the golf course.
 The county is located on a 60-mile peninsula that features beautiful views and outstanding, year-round conditions on the area’s many courses.

 10. Sacramento, CA

 A photo of the Sacramento, CA skyline at dusk